adityajaiswal094/EchoWall_Backend/README.md

 ## About this application

-This application serves as the backend server for the Kennect Assignment Frontend which mimics the feature of a social media application where you can post text posts and comment on posts as well.
+This application serves as the backend server for the EchoWall Frontend project which mimics the feature of a social media application where you can post text based posts and comment on posts as well.

 ## Pre-requisites